Why Alex Lifeson Took a Solo Detour From Rush With ‘Victor’

 None of which seemed to bother Lifeson in the slightest.
 He was back in the studio with Rush not long after Victor was released, and wouldn't have been able to devote any real time to promoting the album even if it had taken off — and anyway, at that stage of his career, he didn't necessarily need to worry about sales; as he told Metronome, he made Victor for himself first.

 "Over the years I've learned that If I do hear something in my head in a complete version, I needed to find another outlet for it," Lifeson explained.
 "I have a much better understanding of that after getting all this music out of my system and hearing it exactly the way I always heard it.
 I feel much more balanced in terms of where I want to go with Rush now, or where I think Rush should go."

-Rush’s next record, Test for Echo, was out before the end of the year, and although Lifeson later admitted to suffering a little culture shock when returning to the band environment after experiencing the freedom of being in charge of his own project, the group quickly settled back into a groove.
-That being said, in a career full of distinguished achievements for Rush, Lifeson looks back on Victor as his proudest accomplishment.
+Rush's next record, Test for Echo, was out before the end of the year, and though Lifeson later admitted to suffering some culture shock when returning to the band environment after experiencing the freedom of being in charge of his project, the group quickly settled back into a groove.
+In a career full of distinguished achievements for Rush, Lifeson looks back on Victor as his proudest accomplishment.

 You Think You Know Rush?